Top Reasons Parents Seek Sole Custody: Key Benefits, Legal Requirements & Child Welfare Insights

 Geographic Distance: If parents live far apart, sole custody may simplify logistics for the child’s daily life.

-What is the difference between sole legal and sole physical custody?
+What is the difference between sole legal custody and sole physical custody?

-Sole legal custody gives one parent authority over major decisions about the child’s life (e.g., education, healthcare), while sole physical custody means the child lives primarily with one parent.
+Sole legal custody gives one parent exclusive authority over major decisions about a child’s life, including healthcare, education, and upbringing.
+Sole physical custody means the child lives primarily with one parent, even if non-custodial parents maintain visitation rights.

-Can a non-custodial parent still have visitation rights?
+Can a non-custodial parent get visitation rights in sole custody cases?

-Yes!
-Non-custodial parents often have visitation rights, which may be supervised if there are concerns about safety or well-being.
+Yes.
+Non-custodial parents often have visitation rights, which can be supervised if concerns exist regarding child safety or wellbeing.
+Visitation schedules may vary depending on court orders and parental circumstances.

-How do courts decide whether to award sole custody?
+How do courts decide to award sole custody?

-Courts consider factors like parental fitness, the child’s best interests, geographic distance between parents, and any history of abuse or neglect.
+Courts assess factors such as parental fitness, the child’s best interests, geographic distance between parents, and any record of abuse, neglect, or substance issues before granting sole custody.

 Conclusion: Advocating for Your Child’s Best Interests